2KAbhishek/co-author.nvim/README.md

 `co-author.nvim` automatically works with telescope and presents the list in a nice fuzzy searchable UI.

+Here's a [demo video](https://youtu.be/mBLLyOLwSf4?si=2Bdw900ROLp63LEg) for a quick walkthrough.

 ## Inspiration

 Noticed something similar on a co-workers using IntelliJ, and I wanted it!